How To Make Natural Deodorant

 If you're simply looking for an alternative to cornstarch or tapioca starch, consider the starch of potatoes your next best bet.
 While it can absorb moisture like its fellow starches, it is significant to note that arrowroot powder is also commonly used in the best all natural deodorant for its ability to draw toxins from the body.

 You might notice that your regular deodorant has a harder consistency.
-So if you want to mimic store bought deodorant, simply add this emollient to firm up your deodorant stick.
+So if you want to mimic store bought deodorant, simply add this emollient to firm up your homemade deodorant stick.

 A sample DIY natural deodorant recipe